How to Make Money with Your Car: Creating Financial Freedom with Your Wheels

 Figure out what most interests you or excites you and start learning.
 You can then use your car to learn what the local area has to offer.
 Garage sales, flea markets, and estate sales are three fantastic options.
 Depending on what you focus on there might be even more choices.

-This is a fun way of making money with your vehicle that can also lead to making money vlogging with YouTube videos, blogging online, or both.
+This is a fun way of making money with your vehicle that can also lead to making money vlogging with YouTube videos (check out how to start vlogging), blogging online, or both.

 Taking Care of the Business Side